crux-eval/eval-arena/README.md

 ### Reading p-value and noise level from eval-arena
 Understandably, most people have better priorities than calculating p-values.
-Fortunately, p-values on these datasets are predictable from the accuracy difference alone and you can estimate it from eval-arena data .
+Fortunately, p-values on these benchmark are predictable from the accuracy difference alone which mostly depends on the benchmark.
 This can be seen visually from [this figure](https://crux-eval.github.io/eval-arena/model_humaneval+.html#fig_accs_and_pvalues).
 The easiest way is to use the `p5_min` or `p5_max` values in the summary table.
 If other p-values are desired, then you can get an estimate from the [p-values vs difference figure](https://crux-eval.github.io/eval-arena/model_humaneval+.html#fig_pvalue_vs_diff).
 For example, a 4% difference is unlikely to be significant even at the 0.2 level on HumanEval, whereas a 10% difference is significant at the 0.05 level.